VybCoding/OneWonderLake/replit.md

 #### Admin Questions Management
 New admin tabs for managing community questions: "Questions" to view, answer, and publish submitted questions, and "Published FAQs" to manage dynamic FAQs, including adding new ones and tracking view counts.

+#### Admin Email Communications
+An email tab in the admin dashboard allowing campaign organizers to send emails to interested parties and question submitters.
+Features include:
+- **Quick Reply**: Click-to-compose email responses to recent form submissions (interested parties and community questions)
+- **Compose Email**: Full email composition with HTML support for formatted messages
+- **Email History**: Track all sent emails with recipient, subject, status, and timestamp
+- **Resend Integration**: Uses Resend API for reliable email delivery from contact@onewonderlake.com The system only sends emails to users who have given contact consent and have not unsubscribed.

 #### Campaign Arguments (Mission Pillars)
 Six clickable pillars on the homepage provide in-depth content on key annexation benefits, such as "Bring State Tax Dollars Home" and "Improve Safety & Services".